The Home Loan Game (how it actually works)

 Larger homes like a duplex or a triplex often have higher monthly payments.

-Redfin and Zillow are helpful apps to look up properties for sale and estimate your monthly payment.
+Redfin and Zillow are helpful apps to look up properties for sale and to estimate your monthly payment.

 4. Your Assets